forestgrape/coronavirus/index.md

     - Often these are cells in the intestine or the kidney.
     - For indoor living hosts these are often in the upper respiratory tract.
 * cells which are relevant for the host immune response.
 Coronaviruses infect immune system cells (dentritic and T cells) and induce aptosis.

-<p id='tropism-of-coronaviruses'>-----</p>

-## Tropism of Coronaviruses
-The general concepts are outlined in the section [tropism of viruses](#tropism-of-viruses) in this section is about the [tropism](#tropism) of coronaviruses with a focus on Sars-CoV-2.
-As discussed there's a tropism in the virion phase and in the metabolic phase.
-These two yield the overall cell tropism.

-### tropism virion phase
-* the spike protein of coronaviruses need to be primed/activate usually by proteases
-    -
-* the spike protein needs to attach to a matching receptor

-#### metabolic phase tropism of coronaviruses
-* ciliated epithelia and secretory cells support well replication of coronaviruses both cells located in the airway and the intestine
-* immune system cells are infected but usually aptosis is induced in the early phase of the viral metabolism and before replication takes place.
-[todo: search&read]